 18. Antenna and dishes that fall under FCC Antenna Rule 47 C.F.R including masts under twelve feet above the roof line and dishes up to one meter in diameter.

-19. Roof-mounted photo-voltaic solar panels ((from)) for one and two family dwellings that have a total dead load not exceeding ((three)) four pounds per square foot and are mounted no more than 18 inches above the roof or highest roof point on which they are mounted.
+19. Roof-mounted ((photo-voltaic)) photovoltaic solar panels ((from)) for one- and ((two family)) two-family dwellings that have a total dead load not exceeding ((three)) four pounds per square foot and are ((mounted)) no more than 18 inches (457 mm) above the roof or highest roof point on which they are mounted.

-20. Ground mounted wind turbines for one and two family dwellings for which any portion of the unit does not exceed twelve feet in height.
+20. ((Ground mounted)) Ground-mounted wind turbines for one- and ((two family)) two-family dwellings for which any portion of the unit does not exceed twelve feet (3.7 m) in height.

 Gas:

-1. Portable heating, cooking or clothes drying appliances.
+1. Portable heating or cooking appliances.

 2. Replacement of any minor part that does not alter approval of equipment or make such equipment unsafe.